A Handbook for Search Committees

 distribution, or dispensing of a controlled substance in the workplace is

 prohibited.
-Please refer to the Drug-Free Campus Program for more information.
+Please refer to the Drug-Free Campus Program

 Use of tobacco products on college-owned or

 leased property is permitted only in special designated areas which are set

 aside for smoking purposes and are removed from all buildings and major